USPTO Examiner ABDOSH SAMIR - Art Unit 3641

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 66.7% of appeals filed.
-This is in the 45% percentile among all examiners.
+This is in the 51% percentile among all examiners.
 Of these withdrawals, 41.7% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
-Be prepared to fully prosecute appeals if filed.
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Petition Practice